11 Numbers and dates

 The formulation of times of day is a matter of editorial style, and different forms are more or less appropriate to particular contexts.
 It is customary to use words, and no hyphens, with reference to whole hours and to fractions of an hour:

 a quarter to four

 In the twelve-hour clock, use figures when minutes are to be included: 4.30 p.m.
-For a round hour, it is not necessary to include a decimal point and two zeros: prefer 4 p.m. to 4.00 p.m.
-In British English use a period, but omit the period if a further decimal is included: for example, 0800.02 hours.
-In North America, Scandinavia, and elsewhere, the period is replaced by a colon: 4:30 p.m.
+For a round hour it is not necessary to include a decimal point and two zeros: prefer 4 p.m. to 4.00 p.m.
+In North America, Scandinavia, and elsewhere the full point is replaced by a colon: 4:30 p.m.
 This is often seen in British usage too.
 Some styles omit the punctuation in a.m. and p.m.